wzulfikar/lifelog/tech/case_study__ari_fleet_management.md

 - A lot of data need to be processed, and it consisted of more than 1 type of data

 ##### Describe ARI's earlier capabilities for data analysis and reporting and their impact on business
+-

 ##### Was SAP HANA a good solution for ARI?
 Why or why not?
+Yes, it was a good solution for them since it managed to transform ARI's to realtime business, with real-time analytic for better planning & optimization

 ##### Describe the changes in the business as a result of adopting HANA
+- real-time analytic: opportunity to make business decision easier, faster & more accurate
+- operational real-time reporting: allows ARI to deal with granular data quickly

 SAP HANA: